haleymt/CrystalQuest/README.md

 # CrystalQuest
-The classic game designed for the 1987 Macintosh, remade with HTML5 Canvas for the 2015 browser.
+This is a remake of the classic game designed for the 1987 Macintosh.
+It uses HTML5 Canvas, Sprites, Javascript, and jQuery.

 Crystal Quest features **fifteen** different levels and **eight** different kinds of aliens (so far!).
 Each alien has its own look, its own dangers, and its own way of moving.
 Each wave increases in difficulty, and features increasingly perilous foes.